 We keep purchasers up to date with regular meetings and newsletters with details on how far along the project is and pictures of their new home in progress!
-Site tours with the CEO are common as well at Options.

 What We Do: When the building is nearing completion, we start occupancy.
-This is the stage before official title is transferred to purchasers.
+This is the stage before the official title is transferred to purchasers.
 We begin occupancy by floor, starting with the ground floor and moving up, with the exception of suites that are being used for construction elevator access.
 That vertical line of suites is the last to be occupied.

 What You Can Expect: During this phase you’ll be required to pay interim occupancy fees.
 These fees are paid to the co-op to cover interest on the construction loan and monthly common expenses.

 Once the building is occupied, meets all approval standards, and aligns with the condo declaration, the building is registered with the City.
 Once registration is finalized, individual suites begin closing 3 to 6 weeks later, at which point mortgages are secured and the title of ownership is transferred to purchasers.

 How Much Longer?
 No more waiting!
 You’re home!